 All parts of the dandelion plant including the flowers, leaves and roots are edible and can be consumed without any side-effects.
 However, it is recommended that people who have a general allergy to flowers like marigold, chamomile and ragweed should avoid consuming the dandelion entirely.
 Pregnant and nursing women should speak to a medical practitioner first before consuming dandelion, to make sure that they do not suffer any adverse reactions later.

 Dandelion leaves are an excellent substitute for other greens in your daily salad.
 We advise using young tender leaves as they are less bitter, if you intend on eating them raw.
 On the other hand, if you have slightly older leaves to use, cooking the leaves first along with the roots will make them soft and extra delicious by reducing the bitter flavor.
 Vitamin pills containing dandelion extract are easily available and are a great supplement to have on a daily basis.
-The use of dandelion in herbal teas is very popular.
+The use of dried dandelion in herbal teas is very popular.
 When you feel stressed out, a cup of freshly brewed dandelion tea will calm you down besides giving you a shot of antioxidants that make your body healthier from within.